yngvark/raspberry-pi-as-keyboard/README.md

 This following is supposed to make it possible to connect to the Raspberry from USB port only, but somehow it fixes the screen issue, but disables USB gadget mode (which we need for our program to work.).
 So only use this if you want to use the screen for debugging or whatnot.

+Or not, I am not actually sure anymore, somehow now both usb gadget mode works AND screen.
+Whatever, go debug yourself.
+Anyway:

 ```bash
 # This is the fix